AnnepuSanthiMurthy/FESTival/README.md

 ## Overview

-Tech Fest 2024 is a comprehensive platform designed for university students to easily book tickets for various cultural and technical festivals.
+FEST Website is a comprehensive platform designed for university students to easily book tickets for various cultural and technical festivals.
 The website provides a centralized location for students to discover and register for events, workshops, hackathons, and more without the need to search online repeatedly.

 ## Features